Adaptable TeaStore: Adaptable TeaStore

-The system is deployed in the full configuration with an external provider for the Image Provider, Auth, and Database services.
-The external provider detects an attack (\eg a privilege escalation) and has to take down and restart the three services.
-In response to the unavailability of external (instances of outsourced) services due to a security threat, the system enables the Local Static Images and the Local Static DB services.
-The WebUI adapts by disabling the authentication functionality, such as new logins and registrations, and starts using the local services.
-At some point, the newly deployed external services are back online and the system returns to the full configuration, as before the attack.
+The system is deployed in the full configuration with an external provider for the Image Provider and Persistence services as well as authorisation through SSO.
+The external providers detect an attack (\eg a privilege escalation) and have to take down and restart the provided functionalities.
+In response to this unavailability, due to a security threat, the system enables the Local Static Images and the Local Static DB services.
+The WebUI adapts by disabling the authentication functionality, such as new logins and registrations.
+At some point, the deployed external functionalities are back online and the system returns to the full configuration, as before the attack.

-\subsection{Cloud Provider Outage}
+\subsubsection{Cloud Provider Outage}

 The system is deployed in the full configuration.
-The external provider services go offline due to an outage (\eg power supply failure).
-The WebUI requests to these services start to timeout.
-The system adapts by first switching the configuration to barebone, to be able to provide the essential functionalities, while the outsourced services are being redeployed in a different provider.
+The services running within remote regions go offline due to outages (\eg energy failure).
+The requests from the WebUI to these services start to timeout.
+The system adapts by first switching the configuration to barebone, to be able to provide the essential functionalities, while the unavailable services are being redeployed at a different provider.
 After the redeployed services are online, the system switches back to the full configuration.

-As an example, the system is up and running with an external Image Provider.
-WebUI can access the external Image Provider to fetch images via the Local Cache IMG provider.
+As an example, the system is up and running with an instance of the Image Provider deployed in a different region than the rest of the architecture.
+The WebUI fetches images from the Image Provider via the Local Cache Image provider.
 A user accesses a product page and the WebUI tries to fetch the image from the local cache service.
-The local cache service does not have the image, therefore it tries to fetch the image from the external Image Provider.
-The Local Cache IMG Provider does not receive a response from the Image Provider and the request times out.
-The system adapts the configuration by switching the Local Cache Service to the Local Static Images service.
-Meanwhile, the system deploys the external services to a different provider and switches back to the full configuration when they are online.
+The local cache service does not have the image, it tries to fetch the image from the remote Image Provider, but the request times out.
+The system adapts the configuration by switching to the Local Static Images service.
+Meanwhile, the system deploys the remote service on a different provider and switches back to the full configuration when the service is online.

-\subsection{Sudden Traffic Increase}
+\subsubsection{Sudden Traffic Increase}